Gcenx/macOS_Wine_builds/README.md

 - Dependencies are build using macports with [macports-wine](https://github.com/Gcenx/macports-wine)
 - XQuartz-2.7.7 was used for X11
 - Build system includes fixes for [Bug 49199](https://bugs.winehq.org/show_bug.cgi?id=49199)
-- wine(64) is compiled using a patched MacOSX10.14.sdk

 ## Configure Options used;
 ```